ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch06_upb.md

 There is a phenomenon known as “death by cop”, wherein suicidal people provoke an altercation with the police, then pretend to reach for a gun in order to get shot.
 This is an extreme example of pursuing situations where “victimisation” is almost guaranteed.
 This can also occur in domestic situations, wherein a wife will verbally attack a drunken husband, knowing perfectly well that alcohol inflames his violent temper.
 In these situations, we can have some sympathy for the man whose wallet is stolen in the park, or the woman who is attacked at the frat party, or the wife who is beaten by her husband – but at the same time, we would have some significant questions regarding their role or complicity in the wrongs they have suffered.
 To be just, we must differentiate between a man whose wallet is stolen at gunpoint, and a man who leaves his wallet lying around in a public place.
 Both men have had their wallets stolen, to be sure, but it would scarcely seem reasonable to hold them equally accountable.

 Can the UPB framework help us understand, classify and extend these moral standards?

-[^9]: Please note that the examples below are not proofs, but rather situations that a valid ethical theory should be able to encompass and explain.
-We will get to the actual proofs shortly.